Defra Genetic Improvement Networks

 promote debate, knowledge dissemination and feedback to the management team.

-3. LINK projects led by the industry and that bring the research forward to exploitation.
+3. LINK projects led by the industry that bring the research forward to exploitation.